-The WTC Memorial Museum Pavilion (Memorial Pavilion) serves as a welcome center for visitors to the Memorial/Museum.
-It will house ticketing, security, screening, visitor services, orientation and educational exhibits and serves as the entrance to the Memorial Museum.
+The WTC Memorial Museum Pavilion (Memorial Pavilion) will serve as a welcome center for visitors to the Memorial/Museum.
+It will house ticketing, security, screening, visitor services, orientation and educational exhibits and will serve as the entrance to the Memorial Museum.

-Those immediately affected by the events, including survivors, area residents and workers, have and will continue to equally benefit from the project.
-This project has and will also continue to benefit businesses, workers, residents, and visitors throughout Lower Manhattan and will continue to contribute to the overall economic recovery of Lower Manhattan and New York City.
+Those immediately affected by the events, including survivors, area residents and workers, will equally benefit from the project.
+This project will also benefit businesses, workers, residents, and visitors throughout Lower Manhattan and will contribute to the overall economic recovery of Lower Manhattan and New York City.

 The implementation of the WTC Plan will began in 2004 and will extend through 2020.
-The Memorial and Cultural Program portion of the redevelopment plan, specifically the Memorial Museum, began in 2004 and was completed in 2014.
+The Memorial and Cultural Program portion of the redevelopment plan, specifically the Memorial Museum, began in 2004 and will extend through 2012.

-The Memorial Museum including the Museum Pavilion has been funded with a combination of public investments and private funds donated by individuals and groups to the Foundation.
-The Foundation also uses its own resources to engage in fundraising for both public sector and private sector funds, as well as individual donations.
-In addition to funding provided by this Partial Action Plan, the Museum Pavilion was funded through \$80,000,000 provided by the State of New York.
+The Memorial Museum including the Museum Pavilion will be funded with a combination of public investments and private funds donated by individuals and groups to the Foundation.
+The Foundation also uses its own resources to engage in fundraising for both public sector and private sector funds, and individual donations.
+In addition to funding provided by this Partial Action Plan, the Museum Pavilion will be funded through \$80,000,000 provided by the State of New York.

-The total allocation of LMDC HUD funds to this activity was \$9,521,000.
-The total cost for this activity was \$89,521,000 (including \$80 million from New York State).
-This activity has been completed.
+The total allocation of LMDC HUD funds to this activity is \$9,521,000.
+The total estimated cost for this activity is \$89,521,000 (including \$80 million from New York State).
 The table below summarizes the federal funding allocation: